 CryptoGear encryption algorithm

-In CBC mode, the tooth of the gear gets changed too each time it encrypts a byte.
+- In CBC mode, the corresponding byte of the keystream gets changed as well each time it encrypts a byte.

 This way, on each round the gear (keystream) will be different from the previous one, and will crypt the block in a different way (even if block data is identical to the one of previous round).

 In addition to this, in CBC mode each block is xored with the previous block.